Any cat parent can tell you the worst part of traveling is leaving your precious kitty home without you.

 Keep Goodbyes Short

-Goodbyes aren’t just stressful for you; they also clue your cat into the fact that your leaving and add a whole new level of anxiety for the both of you.
+Goodbyes aren’t just stressful for you; they also clue your cat into the fact that you’re leaving and add a whole new level of anxiety for the both of you.

 Keep your goodbye short and sweet.
 You may hate to leave without doting on your cat for a few minutes, but it will help in the long run.